Personal Statements: Writing

 This workshop draws on research to introduce participants to some of the typical stylistic features of the personal statement, such as personal narrative, identity construction, and self-promotion, and includes dedicated time for participants to revise a statement and receive feedback from the facilitators and other participants.
 Therefore, this workshop is most useful for those with a draft of a personal statement underway.

-- *Registrants receive the Zoom link 1 day before the workshop.*
+- *Registrants will receive the Zoom link 1 day before the event.*

 - 10:00am - 12:00pm